-In his will, Hubertus Liebrecht bequeathed part of his estate to the Foundation, whose endowment assets today are in the nine-figure range in euros.
+In his will, Hubertus Liebrecht bequeathed part of his estate to the Foundation.
 The proceeds of the endowment enable the Foundation to fulfil its statutory purpose: "...to support medical, biological, chemical, and pharmaceutical science" and to cover the costs for its administration.
 The Foundation is headquartered in Mainz, Germany.
-In 2019 alone, the Foundation spent some 25.3 million euros to fulfil its statuatory purpose.
+In 2020 alone, the Foundation spent some 21.3 million euros to fulfil its statuatory purpose.

 Our objectives and guiding principles.